jurajmaj/reactflow-topology-editor/README.md

 The application allows users to create network topology diagrams with draggable nodes, customizable edges, and a toolbar for adding new nodes.
 It serves as a foundation for building more advanced node-based editors, such as workflow editors, data pipelines, or network visualizations.

+For a detailed guide on how this application was built, check out my Medium article - [Creating an Interactive Canvas Web Application](https://jurajmaj.medium.com/creating-an-interactive-canvas-web-application-370169aa5de8)

 ## Features

 - **Custom Nodes**: Includes custom nodes for different network devices (Router, PC, Server) with SVG icons.